perama-v/perama-v.github.io/docs/cairo/amm_demo.md

 ```
 npx hardhat run scripts/amm-deploy.js
 ```
-The address of the AmmDemo contract be displayed in the console.
+The address of the AmmDemo contract be displayed in the console:
+`amm deployed to: 0x5FbDB2315678afecb367f032d93F642f64180aa3`.

 **Summary**